 That is what Jabez was doing.
 He was asking God to keep him from evil and keep evil from him.

-We can do the same thing and we need to be!
-The Bible says “Be alert and of sober mind.
-Your enemy the devil prowls around like a roaring lion looking for someone to devour.”
+We can do the same thing, and we need to be!
+The Bible says, “Be alert and of sober mind.
+Your enemy, the devil, prowls around like a roaring lion looking for someone to devour.”
 1Peter 5:8 (NIV)

 We need God’s protection from the enemy and we God to protect us from doing bad things and making poor decisions.

 Jabez knew the meaning of his name.
-He knew his birth caused his mother pain and he did not want to be known as “pain” anymore.
+He knew his birth caused his mother pain, and he did not want to be known as “pain” anymore.

 Can you just imagine as a kid growing up with that name?
 I’m sure he was made fun of.
-This name could have even caused him to have self esteem issues.
+This name could have even caused him to have self-esteem issues.

-I mean who wants to be known as “pain”?
-However I am glad that God chose to allow Jabez’s mother to name him this and to include it in the Bible.
+I mean, who wants to be known as “pain”?
+However, I am glad that God chose to allow Jabez’s mother to name him this and to include it in the Bible.
 Want to know why I think God did this?

 Jabez had faith in God.
 He was asking God to transform his life.
 God can do that for us too.
 Romans 8:28 “And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”

-Now when I read this I am reminded of the beauty of God’s plan.
+Now when I read this, I am reminded of the beauty of God’s plan.
 His amazing love for us and how He really can and does bring beauty from ashes.

-When our motives are not in line with God’s will for God’s glory then He will not answer our prayers the way we want.
+When our motives are not in line with God’s will for God’s glory, then He will not answer our prayers the way we want.
 Do we want God’s blessings on our lives?
 Of course, we all do.
-But first we must examine our hearts and our motives.
+But first, we must examine our hearts and our motives.

 We must recognize who God is and His place in our lives.
-When our heart’s desire is to honor and glorify God then He will give us the desire of our heart.
+When our heart’s desire is to honor and glorify God, then He will give us the desire of our heart.

 To enlarge our territory is to have a heart like Jesus to love and care for others.
 To help lead others to the Kingdom.

-I’m not saying God will not bless us with financial blessings, He very well may.
+I’m not saying God will not bless us with financial blessings; he very well may.
 But what are we going to do with those financial blessings?
 Are we asking because we want to impress others?

-Do our prayer request reflect the will of God in our lives?
+Does our prayer request reflect the will of God in our lives?

 Watch God work in your lives and transform you from within.
-God knows what we need before we even ask but we have to do our part and come to Him with our needs and request.
+God knows what we need before we even ask, but we have to do our part and come to Him with our needs and request.

 I’m praying for God to enlarge my territory with this ministry!
-You can help by sharing and I sincerely appreciate it 🙂
+You can help by sharing, and I sincerely appreciate it 🙂